Autocollimator – Working Principle, Types, Diagram, Advantages

 What is Autocollimator ?

-The autocollimator or autocollimating is an optical instrument which is used for the measurements of small angular differences, changes or deflections.
+The autocollimator is an optical instrument which is used for the measurements of small angular differences, changes or deflections.
 It is also used to determine straightness, flatness, alignment, etc.

 An autocollimator is a device that uses optics to measure small angular variations.
 This device is extremely sensitive to very small angle changes and can measure angular deviations accurately.
 It’s essentially a collimator and an infinity telescope combined.
 Autocollimators are used to align the various components of a system and measure their mechanical or optical deflections.